seds-celestia-simulations/Penrose/docs/penrose_plan.md

       └── Dataset Generation
 ```

-The CPU and GPU implementations remain architecturally independent while sharing a common language of General Relativity.
+The Scientific Framework and Realtime rendering engine implementations remain architecturally independent while sharing a common language of General Relativity.
 This allows each to evolve according to its own requirements without sacrificing long-term consistency across the project.

 ---

 # End Goal